bitcointranscripts/bitcointranscripts/misc/choosing-a-career-in-bitcoin-open-source-development.md

 ## Joining the Bitcoin Community

-So if this speaks to you, the good news is there are no gatekeepers, no HR screens, no minimum requirements or pedigree required.
+So if this speaks to you, the good news is there are no gatekeepers, no HR screens, no minimum requirements, or pedigree required.
 There's nothing preventing you from jumping in.
 And it doesn't matter who you are if you're able to add value.
 This means that you're going to work with some of the most talented people on the planet and they don't care about your experience or your background.

 A few examples to illustrate my point.

 I met Gloria Zhao in the spring of 2019 as a junior at Berkeley.
-Soon after I rejected her from the Chaincode residency program because she hadn't made any real effort to contribute to Bitcoin open source projects.
+Soon after I rejected her from the Chaincode residency program because she hadn't made any real effort to contribute to bitcoin open source projects.
-But a few months later, she compiled bitcoin Core for the first time and got hooked.
+But a few months later, she compiled Bitcoin Core for the first time and got hooked.
 Luckily for us, she had a lot of downtime in 2020 and spent most of it on Bitcoin Core.
 Over that summer, she'd wake up at 5 AM to get her work in on Core before her Google internship started.
 And after excelling at both jobs, she turned down an offer from Google to work full-time on bitcoin at Brink.